This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 8. Street Food Market

 So, of course, I had to list Aarhus Street Food as one of the top things to do.
 Food is the best part about travel in my mind, so a place like this is like a dream come true.
 Located in an old bus garage, Aarhus Street Food serves up delicious and sustainable food from all corners of the world.
-From Mexican tacos to American comfort food, I dare you to find a cuisine they don’t offer.
+From bao buns and poké bowls to tacos and American comfort food, I dare you to find a cuisine they don’t offer.
 And the best part is that it’s quite affordable, at least compared to what I’m used to in Norway.
 All the stalls have at least one dish on the menu under 50 DKK / $7.
-There are communal seating both outside and inside, so don’t be afraid to check it out even if the weather is bad.
+There is communal seating both outside and inside, so don’t be afraid to check it out even if the weather is bad.

 9. The Infinite Bridge